redox-os/book/src/package-management.md

 The source for `pkgar` is fairly lightweight, we highly recommend reading it and contributing to the [pkgar](https://gitlab.redox-os.org/redox-os/pkgar) repository.

-If you have questions feel free to ask us on the [Chat](./chat.md) page.
+If you have questions, feel free to ask us on the [Chat](./chat.md) page.